McPoozle/dnd-notes/content/Venix/Duchies/West/Evenseed.md

 ## Lore

 #### Description
-> deeper explanation of what this place is
+> Farming is main livelihood of most residents.

 #### Other
 > any lore/additional information that isn't description